Skip to content

 uv

-The uv command uv init creates a new Python project with a pyproject.toml, a virtual environment, and a lockfile.
-Different flags produce different project layouts — applications, reusable libraries, packageable CLI tools, or a minimal scaffold — each suited to a specific use case.
+The uv command uv init creates a new Python project.
+It generates a pyproject.toml and the project scaffold; the virtual environment and lockfile are created lazily on the first uv run, uv sync, or uv add.
+Different flags produce different project layouts: packaged applications, reusable libraries, unpackaged scripts, or a minimal scaffold, each suited to a specific use case.

-Flag Build System Structure Entry Point Distribution Use Case
+Flag Build System Structure Entry Point Use Case

 Common uv init commands